Split and Zadar are both very popular destinations for yacht holidays. So, we offer you a perfect route from Split to Zadar.

-Split is not only an urban, cultural and traffic centre of Dalmatia with road and sea connections to Dalmatia's numerous summer resorts, but it is itself often a tourist and excursionists destination.
-A city with a 1700-year old tradition, a variety of archaeological, historical and cultural monuments, among which the well-known Palace of Diocletian, inscribed into the UNESCO World Heritage List, certainly occupies a special position, and the warmth and offer of a modern Mediterranean city.
+The beginning point of Split to Zadar route is of course Split.
+Split is not only an urban, cultural and traffic centre of Dalmatia with road and sea connections to Dalmatia’s numerous summer resorts, but it is itself often a tourist and excursionists destination.
+A city with a 1700-year old tradition, a variety of archaeological, historical and cultural monuments, among which the well-known Palace of Diocletian, inscribed into the UNESCO World Heritage List, certainly occupies a special position and the warmth and offer of a modern Mediterranean city.

 Primosten.
-Sailors called it a "dry point" because of the long lasting dry periods.
-It is set upon a little island that five centuries ago the inhabitants linked to the land by a causeway so that they could go off to the fieldsthe more easily.
+Sailors called it a “drypoint” because of the long-lasting dry periods.
+It is set upon a little island that five centuries ago the inhabitants linked to the land by a causeway so that they could go off to the fields more easily.
 Surrounded by seven little islands, Primosten is a special gift from nature that leaves no one indifferent.
-What a parsimonious nature did not give, the industrious people created themselves, and made Primošten into one of the most attractive places to visit in the whole of the Adriatic.
+What a parsimonious nature did not give, the industrious people created themselves and made Primošten into one of the most attractive places to visit in the whole of the Adriatic.
 The stone houses, churches and narrow lanes are a perfect harmony of the past and the present.

 Skradin, the headquarters of Krka National Park (proclaimed in 1985 as the seventh national park in Croatia), a spacious, largely unchanged region of exceptional and multifaceted natural value, and includes one or more preserved or insignificantly altered ecosystems.
 Skradin is one of the oldest Croatian settlements with the status of a town (2nd c.
 BC).
 Situated not far from Skradinski Buk, where the Krka river flows with tranquillity, it represents the centre of life from the early ancient times.
 Located between two wonderful waterfalls Skradinski Buk and Roski Slap there is Visovac Lake and the Franciscan monastery on the islet.